andrew/ultimate-awesome/README.md

 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
 Stay up-to-date with cutting-edge research in this exciting field!.
+- [awesome-security-feed](https://github.com/mrtouch93/awesome-security-feed) - A semi-curated list of Security Feeds.
 - [awesome-istio](https://github.com/mstrYoda/awesome-istio) - A curated list of Istio related tools, frameworks and articles.
 - [awesome-chef](https://github.com/obazoud/awesome-chef) - A curated list of amazingly awesome Chef resources.
 - [awesome-genetics](https://github.com/plashchynski/awesome-genetics) - A curated list of awesome personal genomics software, libraries, and educational resources.
 - [awesome-bfm-papers](https://github.com/yuanmingqi/awesome-bfm-papers) - A curated list of behavior(al) foundation model (BFM) papers, articles, tutorials, slides and projects.
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.
-- [awesome-ai-tools](https://github.com/eudk/awesome-ai-tools) - 🔴 VERY LARGE AI TOOL LIST! 🔴  Curated list of AI Tools  - Updated September 2025.
 - [Awesome-Human-Agent-Collaboration-Interaction-Systems](https://github.com/HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems) - LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey | Awesome Human-Agent Collaboration | Human-AI Collaboration .
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [Awesome_Audio-driven_Talking-Face-Generation](https://github.com/KangweiiLiu/Awesome_Audio-driven_Talking-Face-Generation) - A curated list of resources of audio-driven talking face generation.